 It’s time to bring your plant collection to new heights—literally.
-While it’s true we love the look of a lush pothos hanging off of a bookshelf or a pretty philodendron draping in a window, these kinds of trailing plants can also double as wall decor that will give your space a fantastical, cottagecore twist.
+While it’s true we love the look of a lush pothos hanging off a bookshelf or a pretty philodendron draped in a window, these kinds of trailing plants can also double as wall decor that will give your space a fantastical, cottagecore twist.
 You just need to train them to climb.

-Where you place your climbing plant is key: Make sure it’s able to get plenty of light and be aware that its leaves will turn to face the sun.
-Avoid overwatering and be patient—over time, it will grow upward and you’ll be living in a jungle of your own making.
+Where you place your climbing plant is key: Make sure it’s able to get plenty of light, and be aware that its leaves will turn to face the sun.
+Avoid overwatering and be patient—over time it will grow upward and you’ll be living in a jungle of your own making.

 What you’ll need: